prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

   + A grocery store name of your choice.
   + A grocery store phone number and/or website URL and/or address of choice.
   + The date and time of the beginning of the checkout process, formatted in a human-friendly way.
-  + The name and price of each shopping cart item, price being formatted as US dollars and cents (e.g. `$1.50`), sorted alphabetically by name, optionally grouped by department and displayed underneath the respective department name.
+  + The name and price of each shopping cart item, price being formatted as US dollars and cents (e.g. `$1.50`), optionally sorted alphabetically by name, optionally grouped by department and displayed underneath the respective department name.
   + The total cost of all shopping cart items, formatted as US dollars and cents (e.g. `$1.50`), calculated as the sum of their prices.
   + The amount of tax owed, calculated by multiplying the total cost by a New York City sales tax rate of `0.08875`.
   + The total amount owed, formatted as US dollars and cents (e.g. `$1.63`), calculated by adding the total cost of all shopping cart items.